macsy-models/TXSS_TFF-SF/README.md

 - T9SS: the type IX secretion system

-This set of models corresponds to those published in 2016 in Scientific Reports (see below for full reference), updated to the format to enable systems search with **MacSyFinder version 2**.
+This set of models corresponds to those published in 2016 in Scientific Reports and in 2019 in Plos Biology (see below for full reference), updated to the format to enable systems search with **MacSyFinder version 2**.

 ## Installation and Usage with MacSyFinder